zodern/meteor-up/docs/docs.md

 You can also view logs for:
 - Built-in MongoDB with `mup mongo logs`
 - Reverse proxy with `mup proxy logs`
+- Let's Encrypt with `mup proxy logs-le`

+### Run mup status

+`mup status` checks the servers for any potential problems, as well as shows you the status of any docker containers or services running on the servers.

 ### Docker image
 Make sure that the docker image you are using supports your app's meteor version.